tuannnh/cv/index.md

 ## Experience

 `2020 - 2023`
 _KMS Solutions | Data Engineer_

+**Project: GoodData's client**
+Design and build data solutions for GoodData's clients in various industries such as: Education, financial services, customer satisfication, retail, multimedia
-- Design logical data model based on business intelligence analysis requirements
+- Design logical data model based on business intelligence analysis requirements using star schema
-- Design and build ETL pipeline for centralizing/mastering data in the data warehouse
+- Design and build ETL pipeline for centralizing/mastering data in the data warehouse using GoodDataSDK, GoodData Cloud Native
-- Implement multiple types of connectors/downloaders/extractors to connect and collect data from various data sources
+- Implement multiple types of connectors/downloaders/extractors to connect and collect data from various data sources using Ruby, Python
-- Build up automation tools to configure processes and perform API calls for data management
+- Build up automation tools to configure processes and perform API calls for data management using shell script, programing languages
+- Config processes integrations with client's system on multiple cloud like SSO SAML, networking connections, data security in AWS, Azure, Google Cloud Platform
 - Consulting/training/mentoring data solutions for team members/clients with self-service operations
-- Take a leadership role in expanding new opportunities with partnerships and customers
-- Lead the Mixpanel Project - product analytics
-- Team size: 5-7 members
+- Support client's business critical operations on demands via JIRA tickets
+- Build reports, dashboards using Analytical Queries, MAQL

+**Project: Citigo**
+Support client on technical operations with Product Analytics using Mixplanel
+- Maintain and optimize data pipeline of user activities event data tracked from product/application to Mixpanel and Google BigQuery
+- Support building product analysis reports using Insights, Funnels, Retentions and Flows reporting

+**Project: VietCredit POC**
+Build data solution POC for VietCredit base on financial data.
+Target to have risk analysis, debt collection performance analysis
+- Build ETL pipeline to extract data from the client's Oracle database, centralize data in Vertica that hosted on Amazon EC2 Instance.
+Used Talend Studio for ETL jobs
+- Schedule cron and monitor jobs run in Linux Management Console server hosted on AWS EC2 using Shell scripts and Apache Airflow
+- Utilize SQL for data transformation and leverage In-database Machine Learning Functions to train models and make Risk predictions
+- Establish a connection to the database system and create dynamic reports and interactive dashboards for analyzing debt collection performance and gaining insights into customer background criteria

 `2019 - 2020`
 _Freelance | Full Stack Developer_